GPLRC Logo

 Gestalt Awareness Practice

 After Dick (Richard Price) died, I realized that many of the people who had studied with him considered him their teacher and were taking aspects of his work into their own careers, saying that they did gestalt practice.
-Considering that Dick was not into controlling things—he wouldn’t even use the term “training”—I was not going to argue.
-At the same time, certain aspects of Dick’s teaching were so intrinsic to his approach that I wanted a term that would be reserved for situations in which those particular aspects were maintained.
+Dick was not into controlling things—he wouldn’t even use the term “training”—so policing the use of this term wouldn’t have been appropriate.

 These included: